To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 Not everyone has waterproof lights, but it is highly recommended.
 Ensure that your trailer lights are working, especially after long-term storage.
 A break-away cable acts as a secondary brake should your trailer detach from your vehicle as you tow your RIB.

-Caring for your trailer guarantees the safety of your RIB while in storage.
-Because the cold season can be long, take this time to repair your boat and your trailer.
+Keeping your trailer top-notch guarantees the safety of your RIB while in storage.
+Because the cold season can be long, take this time to keep your boat and your trailer top-notch.
 Ensure that the brake pads are working and all electrical connections are repaired.

 4. Protecting Your RIB’s Upholstery